 - Get rid of environmental toxins!
 Lessen toxin exposure by choosing natural and organic products.
 Stop buying products that have BPA, phthalates, radon, lead and mercury!
 These chemicals hide in many home products and even in our food, so it’s best to be careful.

 - Keep insulin and glucose levels at bay.
 Hormonal imbalance offsets how our cells respond to insulin.
 Insulin is a hormone that serves as the vehicle of glucose to our cells.
-When glucose isn’t transported inside our cells, they free flow in our blood.
+When glucose isn’t transported inside our cells, it flows freely in our blood.
 This puts us at risk for insulin resistance and diabetes.
 Check your insulin and glucose levels on a regular basis!

 - Maintain thyroid health.
 Hypothyroidism is common in perimenopause.
 Check your thyroid and make sure you get thyroid nutrients in your diet.